 When clients fail to pay for services rendered, it can be incredibly frustrating to try to collect monies due while still acting within the boundaries of your ethical obligations.
 That’s because there are a number of ethical issues to consider when trying to collect delinquent fees.

-Below are a just a few of those issues gleaned from our recent webinar with Ed Poll, “Collecting Your Fees Within the Lines of Ethics.”
+Below are a just a few of those issues gleaned from a recent webinar with Ed Poll, “Collecting Your Fees Within the Lines of Ethics.”
 You can learn even more about effective and ethical billing practices by watching the video of the entire webinar, which can be found at the end of this post.

 - Charging interest on delinquent accounts.
 This is generally allowed, but you must inform the client of that possibility at the outset of representation and some jurisdictions require written client consent as well.